William Veitch (minister): Early life

-The Bass Rock
+Imprisonment on the Bass Rock

 James Anderson in his "Martyrs of the Bass" casts doubt that the sentence was executed.
 He says:

 "With respect to Mr William Veitch, although the Privy Council, on the 25th of February 1679, "approved the report of the Committee for Public Affairs that he be sent to the Bass," and, on the 11th of March, appointed him to be conveyed to that prison, yet this act was not executed; for, in an order of the 18th of that month, requiring the King's Advocate to proceed against him before the Justiciary Court, he is represented as "prisoner in the tolbooth of Edinburgh."(Wodrow's History, vol. iii. pp. 7, 8.)
 Had Veitch been a prisoner in the Bass, such a fact would undoubtedly have been recorded in his Memoirs of Himself, in which he describes so minutely the public sufferings he endured in the cause of Presbytery.
 But in that document, no reference to any such thing is to be found."

 Later life

-On 17 July following, he was, however, at liberty, and returned to Northumberland.
-When in December 1681 the Earl of Argyll escaped from prison, Veitch not only sheltered him in his house, but, being an adept in the shifts of a fugitive from justice, conducted him safely to London.
-Veitch had soon afterwards to make his own escape to Holland (in 1683), but during the Monmouth rising of 1685 was sent to Northumberland to foment an outbreak there.
-The Argyll fiasco put an end to the project; and, after remaining for some time in hiding under various names, Veitch became minister of a meeting-house at Beverley, Yorkshire, where he remained six or seven months.
-Returning to Scotland, he was called to the parish of Whitton Chapel in the presbytery of Kelso, where he was admitted in April 1688.
-In 1690 he was translated to Peebles, and in 1694 to Dumfries.
-He demitted his charge on 8 December 1714, and died on 8 May 1722.
+He was released from Bass Rock on 17 July 1680, and returned to Newcastle.

+He aided Archibald, Earl of Argyll, in his escape from Scotland in 1681.
+In 1683 he went to Holland, and in 1685 he was again in Northumberland acting as an agent on behalf of Monmouth.
+Soon afterwards he was settled as minister of a meeting-house at Beverley, Yorkshire.

+Having returned to Scotland, he was called to Whitton Hall, Morebattle, April 1688.
+In 1690 he was minister of Peebles, and in September 1694, he was admitted to Dumfries.
+In 1705 he presented to the church two communion cups.
+He demitted on 19 May 1715.

+He died on 8 May 1722.

 Family

 William's father John and brothers James and John were also ministers.
-His wife, Marion Fairlie of the house of Braid, was author of a diary which was published by the Free Church of Scotland in 1846.
-She died a day after her husband, and was buried in the same grave.
-By her Veitch had five sons and five daughters.
-The second son, Samuel, who adopted the spelling Vetch.